 Load following (LFAS) is the primary mechanism in real time to ensure supply and demand are balanced.
 'Load following' accounts for the difference between scheduled energy (what has been dispatched), actual load, and intermittent generation.
 Load following resources must have the ramping capability to pick up the load ramp between dispatch steps, as well as maintain the system frequency for other variations.
 Load following may be provided by units operating under automatic generation control (AGC).
 If a Facility is certified by AEMO as being capable of providing LFAS, it can then participate in the LFAS market.

 Spinning reserve (SRAS) holds online capacity in reserve to respond rapidly should another unit experience a forced outage.
 The capacity can include online generation capacity, dispatchable loads, and interruptible loads (loads that respond automatically to frequency drops).
 There is currently no market for SRAS, however System Management may contract with market participants individually to provide this service, with the costs involved set by the Regulator.

-EOI Request for Spinning Reserve in the WEM
+Invitation to tender for Spinning Reserve in the WEM